Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Our Method

+Equation~\ref{equ:alignObj} is a {\it{pseudo-Boolean function}}.
+The basic algorithm~\cite{crama1990basic} is not applicable because our objective cannot be written in the required polynomial form.
+We adopt the widely used local search method to optimize Equation~\ref{equ:alignObj}.
+The local search algorithm~\cite{boros2002pseudo} for pseudo-Boolean function iteratively searches a small neighborhood of $\bm{x}$ and updates $\bm{x}$ to its neighborhood that leads to a smaller function value.

+First, all elements in $\bm{x}$ are initialized as $1$, \textit{i.e.}, all transformed templates are selected.
+We fix one element in $\bm{x}$ at each iteration by searching the neighborhood of $\bm{x}$ with the $n^{th}$ element being $0$ or $1$, denoted as ${\bm{x}}_{x_n=0}$ and ${\bm{x}}_{x_n=1}$.
+According to the proposition $6$ in~\cite{boros2002pseudo}, a positive gradient indicates $0$ in the corresponding element of the local optimal solution.
+Therefore, each iteration, we select the element with the maximum gradient to remove redundant leaf templates.
+The gradient of the objective w.r.t. $\bm{x}$ is:

-All elements in $\bm{x}$ are initialized as $1$, i.e., all transformed templates are initially selected.
-In each iteration of gradient descent, $\bm{x}$ is updated by $\bm{x} = \bm{x} - \alpha_1 \frac {d J}{d \bm{x}}$.
-The element with the largest gradient $\frac {d J}{d \bm{x}}$ will be chosen, which means that this element has a relatively larger influence in minimizing the objective function.
-Then we verify whether this element should be fixed to either $0$ or $1$ in order to obtain a smaller $J(\bm{x})$.
-Once this element has been fixed, its value remains unchanged in future iterations.
-The total number of iterations equals to the number of transformed leaf templates $N$.
-Finally, all elements in $\bm{x}$ will be either $1$ or $0$ and those elements equal to $1$ provide the combination of leaf candidates.
+where $\mbox{sign}(\bm{x})$ is a function returning the sign of each element, and $\oslash$ is the element-wise division of vectors.
+In each iteration, $\bm{x}$ is updated by $\bm{x} = \bm{x} - \alpha_1 \frac {d J}{d \bm{x}}$.
+The element $x_n$ with the largest gradient is chosen and fixed to be $0$ or $1$ based on the smaller value of $J({\bm{x}}_{x_n=0})$ and $J({\bm{x}}_{x_n=1})$.
+Once this element is fixed, its value remains unchanged in the future iterations.
+The total number of iterations is the number of transformed leaf templates $N_1$.
+Finally, those elements in $\bm{x}$ equal to $1$ provide the combination of leaf candidates.